 China is the most populous country in the world, with over 1.3 billion people at the time of writing (2019).
 While China is a large country, most of the population is based in the eastern part, with the vast provinces of Xinjiang and Tibet being vastly underpopulated.

 The one-child policy was an effort to stop the population boom.
 Couples were only permitted to have one child.
 However, exceptions were implemented and applied to almost half of Chinese couples.
 The policy was abolished in 2015 as it negatively impacted China’s population ratios.

 China still has a very large population – Shanghai has 24 million residents, and Beijing has 21 million.
 Many cities have populations higher than a lot of countries!

-Modern China has become synonymous with products, with every household having something that was ‘Made in China’.
-China also has developed a culture of fake goods – offering knock offs of famous fake products for a fraction of the price.
+Modern China has become synonymous with products, with every household having something that was ‘Made in China.’
+China also has developed a culture of fake goods – offering knockoffs of famous fake products for a fraction of the price.
 85-95% of counterfeit goods in the world are expected to come from China!

-The quality of these goods can sometimes be questionable, and it’s important to not get ripped off – but if you can’t afford the real deal, some very realistic fakes can be found in markets of Chinese cities.
+The quality of these goods can sometimes be questionable, and it’s important not to get ripped off – but if you can’t afford the real deal, some very realistic fakes can be found in markets of Chinese cities.

 So there you have it – 15 things that China is famous for.
 There are plenty more, and there will likely be many more as time goes by and this country continues to develop, but these have all put China on the map for centuries!